javierusa/number-guesser/README.md

 # Number Guesser
-This is a JavaScript project from the Full-Stack Enginner path at Codecademy.
+This is a JavaScript project from the Full-Stack Engineer Career Path at Codecademy.